jk-85/doorbell_clientserver/README.md

 More images with explanation of the electronics see folder "sample_pictures".

-## Updates
-- 03/25/2021: Huge CPU leak fixed

 Client is written for Windows 7, but should work with other versions too.
 Server is written for (MX) linux.

-You have no raspberry or arduino but need to digitalize your door-bell with wagner hammer?
+You have no raspberry or arduino but need to digitalize your door-bell?
 No problem, just grab the electronics of an old mouse with usb-port (ps/2 might work as well), solder 2 wires on your mouse-button (I choose the right button) and connect that to a relay.

 My doorbell has about 12 V AC (alternative current) and I build 2 little plastic boxes with